allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 We decided to proceed with the above-mentioned index rebuild process.
 Here, we also applied possible optimizations to avoid negative consequences related to the availability of our services.
-The **ONLINE** option is particularly noteworthy, as it ensures that existing indexes and tables will not be blocked, which is an important issue in the case of continuous operation of our services.
+The **ONLINE** option is particularly noteworthy, as it ensures that existing indexes and tables will not be blocked, what is an important issue in the case of continuous operation of our services.

 ``` sql